pravatbhusal/longhorn-dining/README.md

 ### Client
 The client uses bare-bones HTML, CSS, and JavaScript.

-To initiate the client, copy and paste the files inside the ```client``` folder into your web-server's public HTMl folder.
+To initiate the client, copy and paste the files inside the ```client``` folder into your web-server's public HTML folder.